 Section 341(a) states that the United States Trustee shall preside at the meeting of creditors.
 The meeting of creditors provided for in § 341(a) is the official forum where the debtor must appear and answer under oath questions from the trustee, creditors, and other parties in interest regarding the estate.
 The trustee is the presiding officer at the § 341(a) meeting as designee of the United States Trustee.
 The trustee may not delegate the duty to preside at the § 341(a) meeting.
-The trustee must seek prior approval, confirmed in writing, from the United States Trustee if the trustee is unable to preside at a scheduled meeting.
+A trustee may not unilaterally waive a debtor's appearance at the creditors' meeting.
+The trustee is unable to preside at a scheduled meeting.
 If the United States Trustee designates another to serve at the § 341(a) meeting, the trustee is responsible for ensuring that the designated presiding officer is qualified and trained to conduct the meeting.